 Say as much as you can.
 Don’t try to find the shortest answer you can give and then stop.
 Keep talking, give more than you were asked.

+This is a language test, so adjusting the facts to fit what you can say is perfectly OK.
+If you can’t think of a way to say, “I sprained my ankle,” you could try, “I broke my leg.”
+It will probably fit just as well into the story you are telling.
 Don’t worry about telling the truth.
-This is a language test, so it is perfectly OK to adjust the facts to fit what you are able to say.
-If you can’t think of a way to say “I sprained my ankle,” you could try “I broke my leg.”
-It will probably fit just as well into the story you are telling.

 In the same way, don’t worry if any facts you mention are possibly wrong.
 If you say Pierre is in North Dakota you will not lose points on your test.